guimachiavelli/01/src/text/orgone-land.md

 It’s super effective! the guy starts yelling “simply imagine the skies clear, blowing air out of your mouth with gold energy will help accelerate the process.
 You have more power than you realize.
 The radionic enhancement with bio-resonance comes from my balls, from your balls, from everyone’s balls”. [[tongue power]], [[orgonejaculation]] or [[ride his cock]]?

 ## tongue power
-you reach out further inside his anus, your tongue is amazing, you feel that kundalini filling your mouth, producing the Trees of Life of Homo Revolution. branches sprout of your mouth saying  “we affirm that the revolution that must bring freedom and equality can not be made in the name of a cock or a pair of balls but in the name of humanity. do you [[swallow the kundalini]], [[vomit orgone]] or [[recite God and the State]]
+you reach out further inside his anus, your tongue is amazing, you feel that kundalini filling your mouth, producing the Trees of Life of Homo Revolution. branches sprout of your mouth saying  “we affirm that the revolution that must bring freedom and equality can not be made in the name of a single cock or a pair of balls but in the name of humanity. do you [[swallow the kundalini]], [[vomit orgone]] or [[recite God and the State]]

 ## swallow the kundalini
-none
+It is a snake, a symbol of the phallus as well as of primal biological motion, that persuades Steve to seduce Adam. to eat the kundalini is to eat from the tree of knowledge, to be again one with the paradise.

+once you’re finished, everything seems to dissolve around you. you feel orgone pulsating in your veins, you feel every man in the world that is taking cock and loving it. you are one with them all, the homo revolution is close.

 ## vomit orgone
-none

 ## recite God and the State
 none